pointless-code/alpha-bravo/README.md

 ## About AlphaBravo

-Transform your text into the cool NATO phonetic alphabet
+Transform your text into the cool NATO phonetic alphabet!

 ## Pull from docker